rogerblanton/asset-share-commons/ui.apps/src/main/content/jcr_root/apps/demo-utils/instructions/adobe-asset-link/instructions.md

 3. Click on Adobe Asset Link
 4. The Adobe Asset Link panel with AEM content available, start searching or browsing.

+## Troubleshooting

+### Adobe XD and Asset Link

+Adobe XD supports Adobe Asset Link.
+To install, open XD, navigate to Plug-ins and search for "Adobe Asset Link".

+Note that Adobe XD (for macOS) requires the used to HTTPS to connect to AEM Author.

 ## Demos

 * [Adobe Asset Link Demo](https://internal.adobedemo.com/content/demo-hub/en/demos/external/europa-creative-cloudinappexperience.html)